FlossyWeb/capacitor-google-maps/README.md

 #### MapOptions

-An interface representing the map options attributes. disableDefaultUI is Android only as there is no need for iOS & Web.
+An interface representing the map options attributes. disableDefaultUI is Android & Web only as there is no need for iOS.

 | Prop                   | Type                                      |
 | ---------------------- | ----------------------------------------- |